|M.S. Student (Graduate Research Assistant)

 Raleigh NC 27607

-I am a second year graduate student in the CCHT at North Carolina State University.
+I am in my final year of graduate school with the CCHT at North Carolina State University and will soon be looking for a job.
 I am originally from Michigan where we have a different kind of coastline, but a very large one none the less.
 Living near the Great Lakes, my love for the natural environment was always present.
 I studied environmental science and mathematics at the University of Michigan for my undergraduate degree and then ecology for my masters.
 After graduating, I worked with various organizations on things related to environmental education, communication and outreach, and fresh water studies, and in a more pivotal position working on a coastal watershed restoration project on a small island in the Pacific Ocean.
 It was here where I fell in love with that other coast, the salty one.
 Afterward, I worked in landscape limnology (freshwater) research at Michigan State University with some truly amazing people who helped me develop an interest in the research process.
 From there I decided I needed a new challenge and needed to develop my own research interests, so I decided to apply to go back to school.

 In addition to my work at NC State, I am also passionate about my personal health and fitness so I spend most of my free time either at the gym or cooking in the kitchen.
 I also love to read and spend time in the outdoors.
 I hope to experience all that North Carolina has to offer from the mountains to the sea.